-Committee Member / APA HIA Toolkit Advisory Committee
+Committee Member / APA HIA and Planning Advisory Committee

-• As part of a nationwide committee, advise the American Planning Association's (APA) Planning and Community Health Center as they develop a Health Impact Assessment (HIA) Toolkit for Planners
+• As part of a nationwide committee, advised the American Planning Association's (APA) Planning and Community Health Center as they developed a Health Impact Assessment (HIA) Toolkit for Planners

 Appointed Member / Ward 5 Industrial Land Transformation Task Force